antelle/keyboard-auto-type/README.md

 The library accepts 32-bit platform-independent wide characters in form of `std::u32string` or `char32_t`, the conversion is up to you.
 In some places, such as window information, it will return `std::string`, these strings are in UTF-8.

+## Thread safety

+The library is not thread safe.
+Moreover, it's not a good idea to manipulate the keyboard from different threads at the same time, don't do it.

 ## C++ standard

 This project requires C++17 or above.